Petal® 1 "No Annual Fee" Visa® Credit Card | CompareCredit Expert Review

 - Click, "APPLY NOW" to apply online

-The Petal® 1 Visa® Credit Card's Annual Fee offer is the best deal fo building credit that I've seen in my years of reviewing credit cards.
-The people signing up for this card are the ones who are fed up with high fees, and want to earn cash back while they build their credit.

-I realize that describes most people, which explains why this card has become so popular.

-If you sign up online today you can receive between 2% and 10% cash back from select merchants -- that cash back will pile up fast!
-This is the highest cash back rate I've seen from a credit card for people with .
+If you sign up online today you can receive between 2% and 10% cash back from select merchants – that cash back will pile up fast!
+This is the highest rewards rate I've seen from a credit card for people with .

+Sure, Credit One cards may offer a measly 1% cash back, but they also come with steep annual fees, as high as $95!
+The truth is, you shouldn't have to pay a fee to build credit.
+With the Petal® card there is no annual fee.

 Traveling outside of the U.S.?
-Have no fear – you can keep using your card with no interruptions because this Visa® Credit Card has no foreign transaction fees.
+Have no fear – you can keep using your Petal® card with no interruptions because it has no foreign transaction fees.
+Credit One cards, on the other hand, charge a 3% foreign transaction fee – yikes!

-Personally, I love this card because it lets you earn cash back and build credit at the same time – all while paying no annual fee.
-The is a true credit card that reports to all 3 major credit bureaus and doesn't require any deposit to open the card.
-In fact, you can easily see if you're pre-approved in seconds without impacting your credit score.
+The is a true credit card that reports to all 3 major credit bureaus and doesn't require any deposit to open an account.

 Who Should Get This Card

-is a great fit for anyone who wants to build credit — with credit limits up to $5,000, no annual fee, and an easy pre-approval check with no impact on your credit score, what do you have to lose?
+is a great fit for anyone who wants to build credit — with credit limits up to $5,000, no annual fee, and cash back on purchases, this offer is too good to pass up.

+Maybe you're one of the millions that received a letter in your mailbox saying you are pre-approved with Credit One, and now you're considering applying.
+Well, with Petal® you can easily see if you're pre-approved online in seconds without impacting your credit score – why not check your pre-approval and see if you can get a better card than Credit One?

 Interested and want to find out if you're approved?
 You could get a decision in 60 seconds or less.
 Why wait?
 APPLY NOW